Stairways and Ladders

 Safety and Health Programs

-The jobsite inspection checklist has a section devoted to ladders that can be used as a quick check for improper maintenance and use of ladders at a construction job site.
-Where fall protection may be applicable, an example fall protection training certificate can be used to document employer's training.
+The jobsite inspection checklist [Long (English/Spanish) and Short (English/Spanish)] has a section devoted to ladders that can be used as a quick check for improper maintenance and use of ladders at a construction job site.
+Where fall protection may be applicable, an example fall protection training certificate (English and Spanish) can be used to document employer's training.
 The fall protection plan for residential construction can be downloaded and customized to fit an individual work setting.
+Other example safety and health programs are available for employers to download and adapt to their specific conditions.

-The A-Z topics page has information on fall protection that may be another resource for the employer or employee.
+The safety and health topics pages on fall protection, illumination and big four in construction may be another resource for the employer or employee.

 Consultation Services